trealla-prolog/trealla-OLDv1/README.md

 against some classic Prolog examples and his EYE project.

-Special thanks to [Christian Thaeter](https://github.com/cehteh) for his ongoing work with code cleanup and development ideas.
+Special thanks to [Christian Thaeter](https://github.com/cehteh) for his work with code cleanup and development ideas.

-Special thanks to [Paulo Moura](https://github.com/pmoura) for his patience and sleuthing in the quest for Trealla to run his Logtalk project.
+Special thanks to [Ulrich Neumerkel](https://github.com/uwn) for his DCG reference library, for his drive towards ISO standardization and for being himself.

 Strings